The Things That Determine What You Pay for a Campsite

 Fort Wilderness Resort Amenities

-As stated earlier, there are campgrounds and RV parks that are designed to meet every need.
+There are privately-owned campgrounds and RV parks that are designed to meet every need.
 However, the greater your needs are, the more you will pay to meet them.

 For example, it will cost much more to camp in a park designed for nudists than in one created for simple overnight visits.